CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default bgp peer-group SPINE ttl-security enable on
+cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINE ttl-security enable on
 ```

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> ttl-security hops

-Configures the number of hops to deduct from a TTL greater than or equal to 255 to prevent attacks against eBGP, such as denial of service (DoS) attacks.
+Configures the number of hops to deduct from a TTL greater than or equal to 255 to prevent attacks against eBGP, such as denial of service (DoS).

 ### Command Syntax